MateuszMarcisz/TrainingPlan_Horse_riding/README.md

 ## Description:

 This app was made for my project during python programming course at [CodersLab](https://github.com/CodersLab).
 It was developed after approximately 2 months of learning.
 The idea behind the app was to help my wife and her equestrian friends to manage training plans and save some events in calendar.
-Please note that the app is in Polish.
+Please note that the content of the app is in Polish.

 ## Technologies: